Best free antivirus in 2023

 1. Bitdefender Total Security: the absolute best in malware protection

-Bitdefender stops threats so quickly you won't have time to realize you were ever in any danger.
-It comes with safe banking tools and a VPN, plus it's simple for even beginners to use.
+Bitdefender stops threats so quickly you won't have time to realize you were ever in danger.
+It has its own secure banking tools and a VPN, and its apps are simple enough for beginners to use without frustration.

 Bitdefender does have a free antivirus program, but it doesn't have the extra security tools above.
 Luckily Bitdefender Total Security has a free trial to let you fiddle around with all the extras before buying.
 Try it free for 30 days.